Back to top

 - Set targets and performance indicators

-- These stages have a strong focus on strategic alignment and integration to ensure transport strategies, policies, plans and specific initiatives contribute to the achievement goals and transport system objectives.
-They also reflect Infrastructure Australia’s Reform and Investment Framework (RIF), which aims to align goals, objectives and targets across national, state and territory governments.
+- These stages have a strong focus on alignment and integration to ensure transport strategies, policies, plans and specific initiatives contribute to the achievement of goals and transport system objectives.